reactjs/react-router-redux/README.md

 }
 ```

+You should not read the location state directly from the Redux store.
+This is because React Router operates asynchronously (to handle things such as dynamically-loaded components) and your component tree may not yet be updated in sync with your Redux state.
+You should rely on the props passed by React Router, as they are only updated after it has processed all asynchronous code.

 #### What if I want to issue navigation events via Redux actions?

 React Router provides singleton versions of history (`browserHistory` and `hashHistory`) that you can import and use from anywhere in your application.
 However, if you prefer Redux style actions, the library also provides a set of action creators and a middleware to capture them and redirect them to your history instance.